SunidhiChoubey/basics/README.md

 ![](https://github.com/SunidhiChoubey/basics/blob/main/Screenshot%202024-07-23%20012318.png)

 ## CONCLUSION
-We learnt how to download vs code and learnt how to do basic program in C++
+We learnt how to download vs code and learnt how to do basic program in C++.

+# EXPERIMENT-2
+# To study and implement C++ Program Structure (Data types)